joedski/musings/General/AsyncData/README.md

 Which of course circles back around to the whole point demonstrated in the [above-linked article](https://medium.com/javascript-inside/slaying-a-ui-antipattern-in-react-64a3b98242c).

+### On Separation of Concerns

+Wrapping things in AsyncData is like wrapping multiple values in an Array, it's just a matter of what you're doing.
+Arrays are for concrete sequences of values of a given type.
+AsyncData is for a concrete value that may or may not be there yet, or which may have run into an error in the process of getting it.

 ## Useful Operations on AsyncData